udu-games/UDU_SDK_package/README.md

 1. Open the starting scene of your project
 2. Navigate to `Packages` > `UDU SDK` > `UDU SDK` > `Prefab`
-3. Drag and drop the `Console_Manager` into your scene
+3. Drag and drop the `Console_Manager` into your scene Hierarchy.

 ***Note:*** *You can customise the `AndroidManifest` according to your specific needs by editing the `<uses-permission>` lines.
 Add or remove permissions as required for your application.*

+## 5.Building your app

+You are now ready to build your app!
+Connect your phone to your computer, go to `File` > `Build Settings`, select your device as a Run device.
+Press `Build`, select where you want to save your `.apk` and you are good to go.

 ## Guides & References